trinhnghia2793/trinhnghia2793/README.md

 <p>
   I'm a web developer specializing in both frontend and backend development.
-  My primary focus is on PHP and Laravel Framework, but I'm also deeply interested in DevOps and AI, aiming to integrate them into my work for better efficiency and innovation.
+  My primary focus is on PHP and Laravel Framework, but I'm also interested and AI, aiming to integrate them into my work for better efficiency and innovation.
 </p>

 ---